Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

 2raw_payload_stored=False

 Not every metric deserves a page.
 A long answer or higher cost might warrant investigation.
-An unsupported delivery promise that escaped a hard gate violates the product invariant and should page immediately.
+An unsupported deploy claim that escaped a hard gate violates the product invariant and should page immediately.

-Thresholds must come from a service contract, not a generic article.
+Thresholds must come from a service-level objective (SLO) or another owned service contract, not a generic article.
 This lab's synthetic policy says:

 1@dataclass(frozen=True)